breuerfelix/breuerfelix.github.io/_posts/18-04-18-Setup-NextCloud-FrontEnd-Nginx-SSL-Backend-Apache2.md

 ```bash
 $ sudo apt-get install mariadb-server php-mysql
 ```
 MariaDB won't set up any password for the `root` user.
-Even though it's only possible to access the database via `sudo` command so it doesn't really matter.
+It is only possible to access the database via `sudo` command so we gonna ignore that for this tutorial.
 Enter the database:
 ```bash
 $ sudo mysql -u root